 Zoom web conferencing is available to FSU free of charge.
 Zoom allows you to host group calls, remote meetings and web conferences for up to 300 people.
-To get started, check out our Zoom Quick Start Guide.
+To get started, check out our Getting Started with FSU Zoom page.

 Microsoft Office 365

 Access to Microsoft programs and services such as OneDrive, Office, and SharePoint is available through your Office 365 account.
 All you need is your FSUID (in the format FSUID@fsu.edu) and password to sign in and access programs.

 Your employee email offers access to your calendar, contacts and task management tools that are accessible anytime, anywhere.
 Sign in with your FSUID (in the format FSUID@fsu.edu) and password.

 Softphones use a headset and microphone to make calls over the internet from a laptop, desktop or other device.
 The portability of softphones make it easy to field business calls while working from home.

 Keep in contact with your students, send out assignments and reminders, host course materials and tests and stream class through the online portal.
 Download the Canvas app or access it through myFSU Portal and sign in using your FSUID and password.

 For information on using Canvas to teach during a university closure, see this FSU Canvas Support Center article.

 If you need help with Canvas, contact ODL Technical Support.

 Zoom web conferencing platform is ideal for hosting remote classes, group discussions and allows you to video conferences with up to 300 people.
 Utilize features such as polls, group chats, screen sharing and video recording for sharing your lectures in real-time or for review later.
 Schedule a time and share your personalized meeting ID and connect to your students no matter where you are.